USEPA/power-sector-dev-portal/app/public/content/datavis/design-elements/symbology.md

       image: "/assets/images/datavis/design-elements/symbology/simple-unique-icons.png"
       content: "Icons should be straightforward to identify but distinct enough to be easy to distinguish from one another, no matter the size."
       type: "do"
-    - title: "Icons with Legend"
-      alt: ""
-      image: "/assets/images/datavis/design-elements/symbology/icons-with-legend.png"
-      content: "Icons on maps are helpful to add more detail to categorical, point-based data.
-They should not be scaled to represent a quantitative variable."
-      type: "do"
   - title: "Things to Avoid"
     level: 3
     cards: